Wheellock: Design

 The wheellock works by spinning a spring-loaded steel wheel against a piece of pyrite to generate intense sparks, which ignite gunpowder in a pan, which flashes through a small touchhole to ignite the main charge in the firearm's barrel.
 The pyrite is clamped in vise jaws on a spring-loaded arm (or 'dog'), which rests on the pan cover.
 When the trigger is pulled, the pan cover is opened, and the wheel is rotated, with the pyrite pressed into contact.

 A close modern analogy of the wheellock mechanism is the operation of a lighter, where a toothed steel wheel is spun in contact with a piece of sparking material to ignite the liquid or gaseous fuel.

-A wheellock firearm had the advantage that it can be instantly readied and fired even with one hand, in contrast to common matchlock firearms, which must have a burning cord of slow match ready if the gun might be needed and demanded the operator's full attention and two hands to operate.
+A wheellock firearm had the advantage that it could be instantly readied and fired even with one hand, in contrast to common matchlock firearms, which required a burning cord of slow match ready if the gun might be needed and demanded the operator's full attention and two hands to operate.
 On the other hand, wheellock mechanisms were complex to make, making them relatively costly.